TylerSeanRau/HoundHouse/README.md

             rm -rf ~/Downloads/HoundifyExplorer ~/Downloads/HoundifyExplorer.tar.gz

         * **_I strongly recommend you keep HoundifyExplorer and read its README.
 It's an invaluable debugging tool._**

+##Simple Demos

+###SimplePhraseSpotter
+SimplePhraseSpotter.cpp is a basic driver that uses an ALSA compatible microphone to watch for utterences of "Ok Hound"

+* Normally the OkHoundSink class prints no ouput however when HOUNDHOUSEDEBUG is defined aprint message is compilied in.
+    * This is so that -DHOUNDHOUSEDEBUG can be used for debugging but doesn't change performace when not debugging.
+    * -DHOUNDHOUSEDEBUG is passed to g++ by the different make files that are used to create the SimplePhraseSpotter

+* To build on Linux x86_64

+        cd ~/Downloads/HoundHouse/SimplePhraseSpotter
+        make -f Makefile.Linux

+* To build on a Raspberry Pi 3 B+

+        cd ~/Downloads/HoundHouse/SimplePhraseSpotter
+        make -f Makefile.Rpi

+* To find a device name to use run `arecord -L`

+* To run try:

+        cd ~/Downloads/HoundHouse/SimplePhraseSpotter
+        ./SimplePhraseSpotter.out alsa:plughw:CARD=PCH,DEV=0

+    * Note you must prefix the ALSA device name with 'alsa:' when passing it to the simple spotter